JEMeyer/stablediffusion-fastapi-multigpu/README.md

 # Stable Diffusion FastAPI Multi-GPU Server

 This project is a web server that provides a FastAPI-based interface for generating images using Stable Diffusion models.
 It supports both text-to-image (`/txt2img`) and image-to-image (`/img2img`) generation endpoints.
-The server is designed to distribute the workload across multiple GPUs in a round-robin fashion, allowing for efficient utilization of available hardware resources.
+The server is designed to only run on 1 gpu, if multiple are needed, use ai-maestro-router in conjunction with multiple `stablediffusion-fastapi-server` instances

 ## Prerequisites